 Students found to be committing academic dishonesty (cheating, plagiarism, or collusion) may receive disciplinary action.
 Students need to familiarize themselves with the institution's Academic Dishonesty Policy available in the Student Catalog & Handbook at http://catalog.lit.edu/content.php?catoid=3&navoid=80#academic-dishonesty.

 Academic Dishonesty (Cheating, plagiarism, etc.) will not be tolerated.
-On the first offense, you will fail the class.
+On the first offense, you will fail the assignment.
+On the second offense, you will fail the class.